 Their jaws dropped.
 They stared at me with eyes wide open.
-Just like the time I told them that there will be sex in heaven.
+Just like the time I told them that there will be sex in heaven and the new earth.

 Earlier in the discussion, someone mentioned that he was burdened by jealousy.
 Indeed, jealousy is widely regarded as a negative trait, one that implies a flaw ranging anywhere from insecurity to psychotic possessiveness.
 (Often, it’s used to express envy, another negative trait.)
 Yet, the Bible names jealousy as an attribute of a perfect God.

 Shortly after I blurted out that jealousy is love, we had to wrap up the conversation.
 We planned to pick up where we left off the next week.
 I went home and gleefully researched the etymology of jealous.
 ‘Cause I’m a word nerd.

 You shall not worship any other god, for the Lord, whose name is Jealous, is a jealous God.
 (Exodus 34:14)

 The Hebrew word that is translated into English as jealous is qanna’, which means “not bearing any rival”.
 That’s not surprising, but it doesn’t tell us anything about the motivation.
 There’s still room for insecurity and psychosis.

 THE GREEKS DON’T JUST MAKE GOOD YOGURT

 Now let’s look at the English word jealous.
 It is derived from the Greek word zēlos.
 Does that look or sound familiar to you?
 The English word zealous also is derived from zēlos.
 Now we’re getting somewhere.

 Zealous means “having great energy or enthusiasm in pursuit of a cause or an objective”.
 Add that to “not bearing any rival”, and we’re forming a clearer picture of what it means to be jealous.